-Background: Making stock at home is easy and allows for many different variations to meet our cooking needs.
-We started making our own stock after watching Andreas Viestad make duck stock (which is great heavily reduced on salmon) and have incorporated it into our basics- which saves money, uses leftover ingredients so nothing goes to waste, and contains less salt and preservatives.
+Making stock at home is super easy and allows for different variations to meet our cooking needs.
+We started making our own after watching Andreas Viestad make his duck stock.
+Making homemade saves money, uses leftover ingredients so nothing goes to waste, and contains less salt and preservatives than store-bought.

 1 large or 2 medium carrots peeled and chopped